whypet/NovaLDR/README.md

 # NovaLDR
-a basic PE bootloader that i coded in a few months since i'm a huge asm noob\
+This is a basic bootloader using the PE format, compatible with MSVC++ that I coded in a few months (I'm not too good at x86 assembly).\
-my friends [@irql0](https://github.com/irql0) [@nikitpad](https://github.com/nikitpad) [@NullExceptionTSB](https://github.com/NullExceptionTSB) helped me a lot through this so mega huge pogchamp shoutouts to them\
+My friends [@irql0](https://github.com/irql0) [@nikitpad](https://github.com/nikitpad) [@NullExceptionTSB](https://github.com/NullExceptionTSB) helped me a lot through this so please check them out!\
 \
-for now, this only boots to protected mode and loads your pe binary\
+For now, this only boots to protected mode and loads a PE binary.\
-note that this does not support relocations, you must use a fixed base address\
+There is no support for a filesystem, and there is a GDT ([Global Descriptor Table](https://en.wikipedia.org/wiki/Global_Descriptor_Table)) that loads all the 4 gigabytes of memory.\
-(change the incbin line in boot_stg2.asm to your kernel, i used MSVC to compile the kernel)\
+The PE loader included with the bootloader does not support relocations, so you must use a fixed base address.\
-anyways just do whatever you want i'll probably make this into something more advanced later,\
+To use it, change the `incbin` line in `boot_stg2.asm` to the path of your kernel binary, I used Visual Studio MSVC++ to compile the kernel.\
-maybe it'll have support for a filesystem?
-FAT32?\
+I do not expect to make any changes to this bootloader for now, such as adding support for FAT16, so it is discontinued.
 \
-to compile the bootloader, use nasm with `nasm boot.asm -o boot.bin` and to run it use qemu with\
+To compile the bootloader, use NASM ([Netwide Assembler](https://www.nasm.us/)) with the command line `nasm boot.asm -o boot.bin`.\
-`qemu-system-x86_64 -drive file=boot.bin,format=raw -monitor stdio -no-reboot -no-shutdown`\
+To emulate it, you can use QEMU with the command line `qemu-system-x86_64 -drive file=boot.bin,format=raw -monitor stdio -no-reboot -no-shutdown`.\
-(you may add `-accel hax` as a parameter to enable intel's hypervisor haxm that you can download from github)
+You may add `-accel hax` as a parameter to enable Intel's hypervisor, [HAXM](https://github.com/intel/haxm) (Intel Hardware Accelerated Execution Manager).